christinas7/IBM-Data-Analyst-Professional-Certification/README.md

 This repository is a collection of the work I completed for the IBM Data Analyst Professional Certification.
+Certification completed January 4, 2024.

 What I learned:
 1. Visualize data using BI tools such as Cognos Analytics & Tableau and various charts in Excel spreadsheets